bernalde/QuIP/project.md

 - Solve instances of the identifies problem using classical tools.
 Identify which are the sources of complexity while solving this problem.
 - Model the problem as a Quadratic Unconstrained Binary Optimization (QUBO).
 Verify that the reformulation of the problem is valid, in the sense that it represents the original problem.
 - Solve the resulting QUBO using non-conventional methods, e.g. Quantum Annealing, QAOA, simulated annealing in GPUs/TPUs, etc. Compare at least two different methods.
+- Implement the Graver Augmented Multiseed Algorithm (GAMA) to solve your problem.
+Evaluate the validity of your formulation for this algorithm and apply other decomposition algorithms if possible.
 - Write a report outlining the different approaches used and highlighting the knowledge obtained while developing the project.
 - Hold a final presentation in front of the class reporting the findings of the project.